How to Make Cheesecake Step by Step

 - Crush graham crackers (or cookies or whatever your recipe uses) in a food processor so they're finely and uniformly ground.
 Next, mix the crumbs with butter, following recipe directions.

-- Bake the empty crust until it's fragrant and a shade darker, about 10 minutes at 375°F, or according to your recipe.
+- Bake the crust until it's fragrant and a shade darker, about 10 minutes at 375°F, or according to your recipe.
 Baking the crust sets it and keeps it from getting soggy or shifting when the cheesecake batter is added.
 Let the crust cool completely.

-How to Make Cheesecake Filling: Putting the Cheese in Cheesecake
+How to Make Cheesecake Filling

 Whether you're making an Italian-style cheesecake with ricotta cheese or a classic New York cheesecake with cream cheese, don't skimp on the fat content.
 Reduced fat and nonfat cream cheeses contain fillers that might prevent the cheesecake from setting properly.
 Never substitute whipped cream cheese for the solid block.